devdeliw/automated_task_scheduling/README.md

 - You can then **talk back** to the program, stating, for example, "Studying Quantum Mechanics from 3pm to 6pm."
 - If the `sst` transcription has a confidence below 90%, it will ask for confirmation to continue to the next task or allow you to repeat yourself otherwise.
 - You can state as many tasks as you like.
 When you say anything like "That's all for today!" or "I am done," the program stores all your spoken tasks and updates `LaunchAgents` to the task start times.
 - 30 minutes and 10 minutes before a certain task, the program ***will send you an email*** reminding you of the task.
 When the task begins, the program reboots and states: "Studying Quantum Mechanics has begun, you have 3 hours remaining."
+It will display a countdown timer.

 ## Installation for macOS